MarinaCouso/moover/README.md

 ## How has it been developed?

-Using React Native Expo with Typescript.
-Also [Moment] (https://momentjs.com/) library has been used to get the movies years.
+Using [React Native](https://reactnative.dev/docs/environment-setup) with Expo and Typescript.
+Also [Moment](https://momentjs.com/) library has been used to get the movies years.

 ## How can I run it?